 Free Standing patio heater models are perfect as a temporary outdoor solution or a permanent solution for large areas with no walls / ceilings.

-If you have access to natural gas and need lots of heat, it might make sense to look into gas heaters.
+If you have access to gas and/or need lots of heat, it might make sense to look into gas heaters.

-If you want a better look that blends with your decor, convenience of temperature controls, and don't need a ton of heat, electric heaters will be a better option for you.
+For a better look that blends with your decor, convenience of temperature controls, and reasonable heat, electric heaters will be a better option.

 We hope you found this article helpful in deciding which heater might work better for your project.
 If you need help deciding or have questions about your particular project, please don't hesitate to email us at email@example.com.